heartcombo/simple_form/README.md

 you find the better design for your eyes.
 Most of the DSL was inherited from Formtastic, which we are thankful for and should make you feel right at home.

-INFO: This README is [also available in a friendly navigable format](http://simple-form.plataformatec.com.br/) and refers to **Simple Form** 3.1.
+INFO: This README refers to **Simple Form** 3.1.
 For older releases, check the related branch for your version.

 ## Installation